Darkcybe/darkcybe.github.io/_posts/Ethical Hacking/CAPEC/2022-09-29-100-Overflow_Buffers.md

         ```
         {: .nolineno }

       - Running the test on `TRUN` identified a buffer overflow vulnerability.
 The below screenshot shows the evidence via immunity debugger.
 Note that the value `A` is repeated in register `EAX` and has overflowed into additional registers `ESP`, `EBP`, and `EIP`.
 The values of `EBP` and `EIP` are expressed in Hex equivalent (A = 41).
+More information on x86 Assembly Language can be found on the [Assembly Overview](https://darkcybe.github.io/posts/Assembly_Overview/) post.

         ![Immunity Debugger - Buffer Overflow Example](/assets/img/posts/ETH/CAPEC/100_Experiment_ImmunityDBG.png "Immunity Debugger - Buffer Overflow Example")